kell1353/schrodinger-PDE/README.md

-# Project Overview
+# Overview
-This program solves time dependent Schrodinger equation within a box for two different scenarios zero and harmonic_well potentials using the Cranck-Nicolson method.
+This program solves time dependent Schrodinger equation within a box for two different scenarios, zero and harmonic_well potentials, using the Cranck-Nicolson method.